 Spaying and Neutering - Please wait until they are 1 year old before spaying or neutering.
-This gives their bones the best opportunity at maturity.
+This gives their bones the best chance at maturity.
 I don't remember where I read this but....."As your pet matures, hormones produced by its testes and ovaries determine the shape and length of its bones.
 When these hormones are removed too soon through neutering before puberty, the bones grow for a longer period and to different proportions.
 This results in your pet becoming taller with abnormally shaped bones.
 This change in bone conformation means that angles and forces between bones and ligaments are changed from their natural design and could be more likely to fail.
 Your dog's knees are particularly at risk."

-Play Days - Until they are through their vaccinations (and afterwards), you are welcome to return to the house for scheduled Play Days.
-It gives the parents the opportunity to chat and the pups will have the whole yard to run in with their siblings.
-These are held the 10^{th} , 12^{th} , and 14^{th} weeks typically on a Saturday at about 10:30 am. .
+Play Days - Until through their vaccinations (and afterwards), you are welcome to return to the house for scheduled Play Days.
+The pups will have the whole yard to run in with their siblings.

 Vaccinations - Big one for me ...please be careful throughout their life!
 Before your dog leaves he/she will have had 1 of 3 vaccinations at 8 weeks.
 You will do the 2nd at 12 weeks and the 3rd at 16 weeks.
-If you are near me, I would ask that you take them to Happy Animals Animal Hospital in Renton.
-If not, I like to give just DAH2PP vaccine = Distemper, Adenovirus, Hepatitis, Parvo and Para influenza.
-After these vaccinations, the protocol is annual boosters thereafter.
-Please be leery about additional vaccines through their life.
-If you don't want to vaccinate, still have a titer test done.
-This test their immunity of the DAHPP.
+If you are near me, I would ask that you take them to Des Moines Veterinary Clinic (on Pac Hwy)in Des Moines because they have the vaccine that I want you to use DA2PP = Distemper, adenovirus, Parvo and Para influenza.
+After these vaccinations, be leery about additional vaccines through their life - even though the vet may say that the "dog is due for their boosters" - Ask instead for a Titer Test - 99.9% of the time, the dog still has its immunity from the prior vaccine and does not need the vaccination - over vaccinating your dog (especially a on the Bernese Mountain Dog side with a potentially more compromised immunity) is unhealthy!
 Rabies should never be given on top of any other heath issue including vaccine.
-Again, taxing the immune system.
+Again, taxing the immune system of Bernese (side) is something you always need to be mindful of.
 Until 1 week after their 16 week vaccination, your dog should not be exposed to other dogs outside the home or taken to dog parks.
 Otherwise you risk double exposure from other recently vaccinated dogs that is tracked or sluffed off from their fur.
 By law, you are supposed to give them the Rabies Vaccine every 3 years.

-Bordetella vaccine for Kennel Cough - In my opinion this vaccine does not do any good because kennel cough is like the common cold that you cannot prevent and the strain is always changing.
+Kennel Cough.....the Bordetella vaccine - In my opinion this vaccine does not do any good because kennel cough is like the common cold that you cannot prevent and the strain is always changing.
 If a dog does attract kennel cough, let it runs its course unless they cough up green gunk - then antibiotics are needed.
 The cough (the sound of it) in its early stages is unnerving but there is really nothing but comforting them that can be done.
-At some stage if you may want to have your dog boarded, the kennel will require this vaccine.

-Leptospirosis vaccine - Please, please never give this vaccine to your dog.
+At some stage if you have to have your dog boarded, the kennel will require this vaccine.
+Leptospirosis vaccine- Please, please never give this vaccine to your dog.
 It is not inherit to our region yet do not let your dog drink out of mud puddles where bugs may have been.
-Their water should always be available and changed daily.....
-Long story (maybe the vaccine is better and safer now), but I was about 10 minutes away from losing a dog to this vaccine.
+Long story (maybe the vaccine is better and safer now but), I was about 10 minutes away from losing a dog to this vaccine.
 After any vaccine watch your dog and make sure you do not witness any swell of their face.